SuperRightHand/SuperRightHand/README.md

 - 👋 Hi, I’m @SuperRightHand
-- 👀 I’m interested in ...
+- 👀 I’m interested in embedded, IoT, website
 - 🌱 I’m currently learning computer engineering at UIT(Vietnam)
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me thanhtuce.work@gmail.com
+- 📫 How to reach me: thanhtuce.work@gmail.com

 <!---
 SuperRightHand/SuperRightHand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.